FrancesVugts/SweetHome/README.md

 ## Left to implement in the future
 * I've implemented a payment system for the user to make a payment for one year.
 With that I've made my buttons so a user cannot make a dubble payment and a user cannot subscribe to a house without making a payment.
 But what's left to implement is that the payment should get a date of experiment, one year after the payment.
 * I would like for the user to also be able to easelly see if they made a payment and what the date of experiment is.
+* If there would have been more time, I would have liked to write more automated tests.
 ## Credits
 ### Content
 * All the content for this website was writen by the devoloper herself.